ankitasingh06/2-way_security_face_recognition/README.md

   1. Redhat Linux VM
       - Redhat VM and some basic Linux commands
   2. Python Programming Language
-      -  OpenCV technology to enable vision to computer vision
+      -  OpenCV technology to enable vision to computer vision and Haarcasscade classifier is used
   3. Anaconda Python Distributor
      -  Jupyter Notebook as IDE to run program